Cecilia Hazlerigg PgDip MSc(Dist) MSt(Oxon) MBACP

 I hope the foregoing information together with that on my website is useful.

 Training, qualifications & experience

 Fully qualified (2008) insured and registered (2013) member of BACP

-Specialist training in working with addictions, disordered eating, personality disorders, and with gender and sexual diversity clients.
+Specialist post-qualifying trainings in working with addictions, disordered eating, personality disorders, and with gender and sexual diversity clients.

-Further training and experience of working with couples and families.
+Further training and experience of working with relationships, couples, and families.

-Mindfulness Teacher Training - MSt Mindfulness Based Cognitive Therapy, University of Oxford
+Mindfulness Teacher Training - MSt Mindfulness Based Cognitive Therapy

-Postgraduate qualifications in working with eating disorders (Tavistock & Portman) and in relationship therapy (Relate Institute)
+Postgraduate qualifications in working with eating disorders, and in Relationship Therapy

-Postqualifying specialist training in Gender and Sexual Diversity Therapy, Pink Therapy
+Postqualifying specialist training in Gender and Sexual Diversity Therapy

 Areas of counselling I deal with